BC6052 - Virology (2023/24)

 On successful completion of this module students will be able to:

-The module will be summatively assessed by means of an unseen examination to be held at the end of the module (40% of the overall mark) and by a piece of coursework (a full practical report being 60% of the overall mark).
-The coursework assignment will provide formative feedback.
+The module will be summatively assessed by means of an online examination to be held at the end of the module and by a piece of coursework (a full practical report) The coursework assignment will provide formative feedback.

 Journals: Journal of Virology, Journal of Infectious Diseases, Journal of General Virology